claudiorivera/game-night/readme.md

 # Changes

-- New in this version is a refactoring to use Next.js and serverless API routes.
+- New in this version is a refactoring to use Next.js and serverless API routes, as well as Next Auth.

 # Future Improvements